 Near Staunton in Augusta County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 8.004′ N, 79° 2.594′ W. Marker is near Staunton, Virginia, in Augusta County.
-Marker is on Frontier Drive (Virginia Route 644) ¼ mile south of US Route 250 (U.S. 250), on the left when traveling south.
-Touch for map.
-Located in the parking lot of the Frontier Culture Museum.
-Marker is at or near this postal address: 1250 Richmond Avenue, Staunton VA 24401, United States of America.
+38° 8.81′ N, 79° 7.88′ W. Marker is near Staunton, Virginia, in Augusta County.
+Marker is Touch for map.
+Marker is at or near this postal address: 357 Cedar Green Rd, Staunton VA 24401, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Montgomery Hall Park (approx. 2.3 miles away); West View (approx. 2.6 miles away); Augusta County Confederates Plaque (approx. 2.6 miles away); Confederate Dead Monument - Thornrose Cemetery (approx. 2.7 miles away); Lt.
 Col. Jacob Earl "Shorty" Manch (approx. 2.7 miles away); 116th Infantry Regiment Memorial (approx. 2.8 miles away); Project Dogwood: Staunton's Tradition Reborn (approx. 2.8 miles away); Gypsy Express (approx. 2.9 miles away).
 Touch for a list and map of all markers in Staunton.

 Credits.
 This page was last revised on April 10, 2021.
 It was originally submitted on September 23, 2012, by J. J. Prats of Powell, Ohio.
 This page has been viewed 537 times since then and 46 times this year.
 Photos: 1, 2, 3, 4. submitted on September 23, 2012, by J. J. Prats of Powell, Ohio.